 It is significant to note that the DSM currently recognizes that it is legitimate to diagnose a patient with sexual orientation disturbance and offer psycho-therapeutic intervention for that diagnosis.
 In addition, because the incidence of suicide is so high among youth experiencing sexual orientation issues, there is an urgent need to intervene with therapy while they are still young with the reasonable hope that the psycho-dynamics that lead to suicide can be prevented.3

-For more indepth analysis of Homosexuality, consider the following articles:
+For more in depth analysis of Homosexuality, consider the following articles and links:

 - Same-Sex Attraction and Youth

 - What Causes Homosexuality? by the Family Research Council